Our Editorial Criteria

 Our primary data sources include: company websites, FDA registration databases, third-party certification directories (NSF International, USP, SQF), industry databases (ThomasNet), state business registries, and manufacturer-provided documentation.
 We also cross-reference OpenFDA enforcement databases for recalls and warning letters.

 When information conflicts between sources, we note the discrepancy.
-When information is unavailable, we list it in the knownUnknowns section rather than omitting it or filling the gap with assumptions.
+When information is unavailable from public sources, we do not speculate or make assumptions.

 Assessment Principles